guppikan/JavaLearning/README.md

 # JavaLearning
-This is will repo for java learning programs
+This is repo for java learners programs